Beltone Hearing Aid Reviews From an Audiologist in 2025

 Pro Tip:

 Pro Tip: Want to learn more about different types of hearing aid accessories?
-Visit our 2024 guide to hearing aids.
+Visit our 2025 guide to hearing aids.

 I’ve used this feature on ReSound hearing aids to allow people to listen to MP3 players, hearing assistive devices in theaters, or, in the case of students, take advantage of district-owned FM systems like the Phonak Roger that uses a Euro plug.

-As if all that weren’t enough, the MyPAL Pro also has a telecoil to allow for connection to wide-area “hearing loops” found in auditoriums, airports, and houses of worship.
+The MyPAL Pro also has a telecoil to allow for connection to wide-area “hearing loops” found in auditoriums, airports, and houses of worship.
 Even if you have a smaller hearing aid without a telecoil, you can take advantage of this very effective technology that helps with distance, reverberation, and background noise.

 Beltone TV Link 2 and TV-Streamer+

 These devices connect to televisions and other audio-producing devices by streaming sound directly to your hearing aids.
 TV-Streamer+ is currently compatible only with the Beltone Serene.
+This device costs $400.

-The devices are very easy to connect to your hearing aids, and they support both analog and digital inputs.
+The devices are easy to connect to your hearing aids, and they support both analog and digital inputs.
 Streaming reduces the negative effects of distance and reverberation on speech understanding.
 For people with different volume preferences than their partners, families, and friends, the TV Link 2 and TV-Streamer+ allow you to hear clearly when the TV speakers are very low or even muted.

 Beltone Direct TV Link 2